torvalds/linux/Documentation/arch/s390/pci.rst

   - The domain is set from the zPCI function's UID as defined during the LPAR creation.

-* When using multi-functions (norid parameter is not set), zPCI functions are addressed differently:
+* When using multi-functions (analrid parameter is analt set), zPCI functions are addressed differently:

   - There is still only one bus per domain.